 Infants and toddlers in Louisiana

-Louisiana is home to 182,972 babies, representing 3.9 percent of the state’s population.
-As many as 52.8 percent live in households with incomes less than twice the federal poverty line (in 2018, about $50,000 a year for a family of four), placing them at economic disadvantage.
-America’s youngest children are diverse and are raised in a variety of family contexts.
-In Louisiana, 50.3 percent of babies are children of color and 3.6 percent of the state’s infants and toddlers live in rural areas.
-A broad array of policies and services are required to ensure all of them have an equitable start in life.
+Louisiana is home to 178,015 babies, representing 3.8 percent of the state’s population.
+As many as 47.1 percent live in households with incomes less than twice the federal poverty line (in 2019, about $51,500 a year for a family of four), placing them at economic disadvantage.
+The state’s youngest children are diverse and are raised in a variety of family contexts and household structures.

 How are Louisiana’s babies faring in Good Health?

 Louisiana falls in the Getting Started (G) tier for the Good Health domain.
 A state’s ranking is based on indicators of maternal and child health, including health care coverage, prenatal care, birth outcomes, and receipt of recommended preventive care as well as food security, nutrition, and mental health.
-Louisiana performs better than national averages on key indicators, such as the percentages of uninsured babies in families with low income and babies receiving preventive dental care.
-The state is performing worse than national averages on indicators such as the percentages of babies born at low birthweight and babies ever breastfed.
-Louisiana is a Medicaid expansion state.
-The state Medicaid program covers 3 of 5 screenings and services that support socioemotional well-being and maternal and infant and early childhood mental health (IECMH).
+Louisiana performs better than national averages on key indicators, such as the percentages of babies receiving preventive medical and dental care.
+The state is performing worse than national averages on indicators such as the infant mortality rate and the percentage of babies breastfed at 6 months.

 Key Indicators of Good Health